-- a) abolishing three (3) offices of Council that would have otherwise been contested at the 2023 ordinary local government election and filling the two (2) available offices at that election as well as the Office of the President; or - b) conducting a full spill of positions including those of Councillors whose term was due to expire in 2025 and using the 2023 local government election to fill six (6) Councillor positions with two (2) positions available in each of the three (3) wards.
-The term of office for one (1) position in each ward (3 total) would be for 4 years, the term of office for the second position in each ward (3 total)

-would be 2 years.
-An election for the Office of the President for a four (4) year term would also be held.
+a) abolishing one (1) office of Council that would have otherwise been contested at the 2023 ordinary local government election and filling the four (4) available offices at that election as well as the Office of the President: or b) conducting a full spill of positions including those of Councillors whose term was due to expire in 2025 and using the 2023 local government election to fill eight (8) Councillor positions with three (3) positions available in the North West and South Wards and two (2) positions available in the North Ward.
+The term of office for two (2) positions in the North West and South Ward and one (1) position in the North Ward would be for 4 years, the term of office for remaining positions would be for 2 years.
+An election for the Office of the President for a four year term would also be held.